Extract VIC Owners Corporation Fee Notices to a Spreadsheet

 Route 2 — per-OC-manager portal export.
 Some OC managers offer an owner-portal export — typically a CSV download of fees raised, paid, and outstanding for the lots a given owner holds.
 Where it exists, it removes the per-notice transcription step entirely.
 The fit is when every lot is with the same OC manager and that manager offers the export.
 Smaller managers and DIY OCs typically do not; larger managers vary, and the export coverage often does not extend to the historical fields the spreadsheet wants (lot liability schedule snapshots, AGM resolution links, penalty interest rate at the time of escalation).
 The precondition that breaks this route is multiple managers — a single firm's portal does not reach across the multi-manager case.

 Route 3 — batch extraction across the multi-format notice stack.
 When the investor holds four-plus lots across multiple OC managers, or when an OC manager is onboarding a new client whose legacy stack has notices issued under prior managers, manual entry stops scaling.
-The work to keep multiple OC fee notices Excel investor Victoria readers want in a single register is real — every notice is a different shape, and per-notice attention multiplied by the size of the stack is the bottleneck.
+The work is keeping many Victorian OC fee notices in one investor spreadsheet: every manager's notice looks different, and per-notice attention becomes the bottleneck as the stack grows.

-The workflow at this scale is straightforward in principle: load the full PDF stack, extract every prescribed field on every notice into one consistent column structure, hand off to the working spreadsheet.
-The output is the same shape regardless of which OC manager issued each notice — that is exactly the property the column structure was designed for, and it is the property a manual workflow has to hand-build for every stack.
+At this scale, load the PDF stack, extract the prescribed fields into the column structure above, and export one Excel, CSV, or JSON file.
+The value is consistency across managers: the same fields land in the same columns even when the notices look different.
 The natural-language-prompt approach our AI-powered owners corporation fee notice extraction uses for this case names the columns the earlier sections built up (FeeType, NoticeStage, LotLiability, LotEntitlement, NoticeIssueDate, the penalty-interest trio, and the rest) and produces a single Excel, CSV, or JSON file from the mixed-format stack.
-The same prompt produces the same column structure whether the next stack is ten notices or ten thousand.

 The other side of the same notice: the OC's per-lot fee roll

-The investor's tracker rolls up by owner — rows per lot held by that owner, across periods.
+The investor's tracker rolls up by owner: rows per lot held by that owner, across periods.
 The OC's own records roll up the opposite way: rows per lot within the plan of subdivision, every period, every fee struck against it, regardless of who owns each lot.
-Same source documents, same prescribed field set, opposite aggregation.
+When a lot changes hands mid-period, the fee gets pro-rated between vendor and purchaser on the conveyancer's settlement statement; pulling those pro-rated OC fees and other settlement adjustments off a PEXA Financial Settlement Schedule into a spreadsheet closes the loop between the fee roll and the day ownership transfers.

 The fee roll keeps the same column set established earlier — the field map plus FeeType, NoticeStage, LotLiability, LotEntitlement — but adds aggregation columns the investor's tracker does not need.
 AmountReceived records what has actually come in against each fee.
 AmountOutstanding is the difference between LotShare and AmountReceived once part-payments are accounted for.
 ReceivedDate carries the date payment cleared, which is what the spreadsheet uses to recalculate OverdueDays back to zero when a row clears.
 A status column mirroring NoticeStage but reframed from the issuer's side reads more naturally with values like Issued, Final-Issued, In Recovery, Paid, and Written Off.